Frequently Asked Questions

 Commercial companies with a legitimate interest in metrology may use the poster, with their logo, exclusively in a non-commercial general promotional context (e.g. in their newsletters), however any posters or events will not be posted on the World Metrology Day website.
 Commercial companies must contact the WMD Team to obtain authorization and conditions prior to using or adapting the WMD material.
 Please also refer to the information on copyright.

-3- What can I download from the 2022 WMD web site?
+3- What can I download from the 2023 WMD website?

 You may download the WMD poster and social media banner at no charge in PDF format suitable for printing in A1, A3 and A4 sizes.
 The poster and banner are also available in Adobe PhotoShop format.
 You are responsible for printing your promotional material.

 4- Can I change the text in the promotional material?